Platformatory/cp-sandbox/README.md

 # kafka-jmx-grafana-docker

 Docker-compose file for Confluent Kafka with configuration mounted as properties files.
-Brings up Kafka and components with JMX metrics exposed and visualized using Prometheus and Grafana
+Brings up Kafka and components with JMX metrics exposed and visualized using Prometheus and Grafana.
+The environment simulates running Confluent Platform on VMs/Bare metal servers using properties files but using docker containers.
+The various branches in the repository contains troubleshooting scenarios for Kafka adminstrators to practice production-like issues.

 ## Start